GDSC23BundelkhandUniversity/.github/github101.md

 ## Useful GitHub Commands

-If you're new to GitHub and want to learn the basics commands of git, check out our [Usefull Command guide](link-to-github-101-readme.md).
-This guide will help you get started with GitHub and understand the fundamentals of version control, repositories, commits, and more.
+If you're new to GitHub and want to learn the basics commands of git, check out our [Usefull Git Command guide](https://github.com/GDSC23BundelkhandUniversity/.github/blob/main/usefull_commands.md).
+This guide will help you get started with Git and understand the fundamentals of version control, repositories, commits, and more.

 ## Support and Contact